Hridoyer Kotha

-Hridoyer Kotha (হৃদয়ের কথা) is a Bangladeshi film released on 18 October 2006 directed by S.A.
+Hridoyer Kotha (হৃদয়ের কথা) is a Bangladeshi film released on 18 October 2006 and directed by S.A.
 Haque Alik.
 Riaz produced the movie, the first time in his career.
+Kazi Riton is the associate producer of this movie Hridoyer Kotha.
 Notable songs in the film include "Valobasbo Bashbo Re" (Habib Wahid) and "Jay Din Jay Ekaki" (S.I.
 Tutul).